 For months before the show, it was all I could talk about.
 I actually wished Christmas would go by faster so I could get out to Denver.
 Finally, the weekend arrived!
 I diligently overpacked and headed out to the airport.

-While some of my friends and family were convinced that going to an EDM festival meant that I was going to overdose on drugs and pick up an STD, the Uncle I was staying with never said one negative word about it.
-He encouraged me to go have fun and be safe.
-That's what kind of person he was.
-He never judged and always pushed me to be a badass individual.
-Although he didn't particularly love EDM music, he was one of the most PLUR types of people that I had the pleasure of knowing.
+While some of my friends and family were convinced that going to an EDM festival meant that I was going to overdose on drugs and pick up an STD, my Aunt and Uncle that I was staying with never said one negative word about it.
+They encouraged me to go have fun and be safe.
+That's what kind of people they were.
+They never judged and always pushed me to be a badass individual.
+Although they didn't particularly love EDM music, they were one of the most PLUR types of people that I had the pleasure of knowing.

 Saying Decadence was actually magical is an understatement.
 I had the best time (despite losing one friend for a good two hours and playing a seemingly never-ending game of phone tag.)
 While my friends were in the bathroom, this guy came up to me and grabbed my hand.
 At first, I was freaked out and then he said, "you are the most beautiful girl here."
 It sounds creepy but the compliment literally seemed genuine and not like a skeezy pick-up (at least at the time).
 And from that moment on, that's how most of the interactions went.
 Everybody was SO nice, especially when they found out it was my first show.
 Hearing Pretty Lights play while the balloons dropped at midnight literally felt like real magic and I never wanted the night to end.
 And to this day, it's one of the best nights of my life.